How to register

 For non-EU products to be registered, producers send their applications directly, or via their national authorities, to the European Commission.

-Applicants are advised to exclude all personal data (including person’s names, personal telephone numbers and email addresses).
-And personal data that is included is deemed to have been supplied pursuant to a legal process and is susceptible to due treatment for the purposes of managing a geographical indication application and is liable to publication.
+Applicants are advised to exclude all personal data (including persons names, personal telephone numbers and email addresses).
+Any personal data that is included is deemed to have been supplied pursuant to a legal process is susceptible to due treatment for the purposes of managing a geographical indication application and is liable to publication.

 How to oppose